-- Conduct inspections assigned by the district supervisor of the LTC establishments in the NAICS 623XXX as identified on specific assignments (e.g. SST, programmed planned, complaint). - Utilize the OPN 132, FOM, and ergonomic form letters when conducting compliance inspections in the LTC industry.
+- Conduct inspections assigned by the district supervisor of the LTC establishments in the NAICS 623XXX as identified on specific assignments (e.g. SST, programmed planned, complaint). - Utilize the OPN 132, FOM, and ergonomic inspection letters when conducting compliance inspections in the LTC industry.

-- Notify Team Leader of most current BLS injury/illness data - DART rates for NAICS 623XXX .
+- Notify Team Leader of most current BLS injury/illness data - DART rates for NAICS 623XXX. - Provide available data as requested in NAICS 623XXX to Team Leaders, Supervisors, and Bureau Chiefs. - Assist committee as needed with an injury and illness survey of employers within this industry.

 2.3 Area of Emphasis Exposures for Health Hazards 2.3 OSHNC 5-Year Outcome Goal Conduct emphasis inspections, training, and consultation activity in establishments where employees might be exposed to health hazards such as lead, silica, asbestos, hexavalent chromium, and isocyanates in support of the overall outcome goal of reducing the rate of workplace injuries and illnesses.
-2.3 OSHNC Annual Outcome Goal FY 2013 - Conduct emphasis inspections, training, and consultation activity in establishments where employees might be exposed to health hazards such as lead, silica, asbestos, hexavalent chromium, and isocyanates.
+2.3 OSHNC Annual Outcome Goal FY 2015 - Conduct emphasis inspections, training, and consultation activity in establishments where employees might be exposed to health hazards such as lead, silica, asbestos, hexavalent chromium, and isocyanates.
 Division Participation Compliance; Consultative Services; Education, Training and Technical Assistance; Planning, Statistics and Information Management; Director's Office Indicator Track related health hazards program improvements, worksites visited, 10-hour courses conducted, and related training events.
 Source of Data Consultation visits and Compliance inspection database.
 Baseline Not applicable.